keymanapp/help.keyman.com/developer/17.0/guides/command-line.md

 ## The five minute quick start

+### 1. Generate a basic keyboard project

 **TODO**: THIS SECTION NEEDS REWRITE ONCE `kmc generate` lands.

 We'll first use [KMConvert](../context/kmconvert) to create a keyboard project, with the minimal metadata required to compile and install.
 In your /keyboards - folder do:

 ```shell
 kmconvert template -id sample -name "Sample" -languages en-au